golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 This means, that there are not enough providers on the network.

-If you are running Ray on Golem on the testnet (property `payment_network: "goerli"` in the cluster yaml) - most likely all the nodes are busy with requests of other users.
+If you are running Ray on Golem on the testnet (property `payment_network: "holesky"` in the cluster yaml) - most likely all the nodes are busy with requests of other users.

 We are preparing a tool to check providers' availability.
 Another solution would be to move to mainnet - we are also working on enabling this option.